boredengineering/awesome_terrains/exts/omni.isaac.terrain_generator/docs/README.md

-# Python Extension Example [omni.isaac.terrain_generator]
+# Awesome Terrain Generator Example [omni.isaac.terrain_generator]

-This is an example of pure python Kit extension.
-It is intended to be copied and serve as a template to create new extensions.
+This extension is intened to help to explore how to programatically generate terrains for OIGE (Omniverse Isaac Gym Reinforcement Learning Environments for Isaac Sim).